AviatrixSystems/Docs/HowTos/cloud_wan_faq.rst

 CloudWAN Deployment on Azure Virtual WAN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CloudWAN is integrated with Azure Virtual WAN, as shown in the diagram below.
+For configuration example, refer to `CloudWAN on Azure vWAN Configuration Example <https://docs.aviatrix.com/HowTos/cloud_wan_workflow_azure_vwan.html>`_.

 |cloudwan_azure_vwan|